joshi-b/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# tic-tac-toe
-Basic Tic Tac Toe game created using JavaScript
+A tic tac toe game with a simple AI algorithm coded using HTML and pure JavaScript.